Maaacs/Spaceship-Dracula-Colors/README.md

 - Execution time of the last command if it exceeds the set threshold.
 - Optional AWS now supports aws-vault ([aws-vault](https://github.com/99designs/aws-vault))

-Want more features?
-Please, [open an issue](https://github.com/spaceship-prompt/spaceship-prompt/issues/new/choose) or send pull request.

-**💡 Tip:** Follow [our Twitter](https://twitter.com/SpaceshipPrompt) to keep yourself updated about new features, improvements, and bugfixes.

 ## Requirements